Doocey/tyne-time/src/content/posts/2014-12-14-cheick-tiote-yoan-gouffran-deserve-dropped.md

 ---
 title: Cheick Tioté and Yoan Gouffran deserve to be dropped
-description: 'Hard workers or not, recent performances suggest that neither Cheick Tiote or Yoan Gouffran deserve a starting role in the current Newcastle United setup.'
+description: "Hard workers or not, recent performances suggest that neither Cheick Tiote or Yoan Gouffran deserve a starting role in the current Newcastle United setup."
 author: Kevin Doocey
 type: post
 date: 2014-12-14T17:04:33+00:00